• Skip to primary navigation

 • Bring to a boil over high heat.
 Reduce temperature to medium and cook for about 20 minutes, or until fork tender.
 You'll want them nice and soft so they are easier to mash without leaving lumps.

 • Meanwhile, as you're waiting for your potatoes to cook, you can prepare the brown butter.
 Place 3 Tbs. salted butter into a saucepan or small skillet.
-Melt over medium heat, and continue cooking until it smells nutty and looks slightly browned.
+Melt over medium/low heat, and continue cooking until it smells nutty and looks slightly browned.
 It may continue browning a bit more after removing it from the heat, so keep your eye on it.
 You don't want it burned.

 7 - 8 tbsp. salted butter, divided